Advice for students travelling outside the UK

 If your personal details have changed and no longer match your eVisa

-Advice for students on Visitor visas
+Advice for students visiting the UK as a Visitor

-If you’re studying at the University of Leeds as a Visitor, UK Border Force may ask to see proof that you are enrolled on a course at the University and have the money in place to support yourself during your studies.
+If you’re studying at the University of Leeds as a Standard Visitor, UK Border Force may ask to see proof that you are enrolled on a course at the University and have the money in place to support yourself during your studies.

 Make sure you have relevant documentation that you can use as evidence of your right to stay in the UK and be prepared to show this at border control.